djcass44/all-your-base/docs/OPERATINGSYSTEMS.md

 * ~~Installing an RPM package does not also install its dependencies.~~
 * Only the primary XML package list is searched when locating packages.
 The SQLite database format is not used.
+* Packages with many transitive dependencies will drastically increase build time.

 ### Debian